gwct/core/README.md

 ### About
 ###### These scripts can be used for many tasks including sequence handling, tree making, and sequence alignment.
 ###### Many of these programs are mainly used to easily run other genomics or phylogenetics programs on a bunch of files.
-Pay attention to the dependences for each script to make sure you have the proper programs installed.
+Pay attention to the dependencies for each script to make sure you have the proper programs installed.
-###### Please note that many of these scripts handle FASTA files.
-For my scripts, the programs expect FASTA files as input with the extension .fa.
-Use seq_convert to convert your sequences to FASTA format and fa_edit to make any changes you need to them afterwards.
+###### Please note that many of these scripts expect input as FASTA files.
+For my scripts, these *must* have the extension .fa.
+If you don't have FASTA formatted files, you can use seq_convert to get them to FASTA format and fa_edit to make any changes you need to them afterwards.
 ###### For any script, use the -h flag for specific usage details.

 1. corelib/core.py